cap-js-community/websocket/README.md

 #### Generic Format

-Additionally, a custom formatter can be based on the generic implementation `format/generic.js` providing a name.
+Additionally, a custom formatter can be based on the generic implementation `format/generic.js` providing a name and identifier.
-CDS annotations and header values are then derived from format name based on wildcard annotations `@websocket.<name>.<annotation>` or `@ws.<name>.<annotation>`.
+Values are derived via CDS annotations based on wildcard annotations `@websocket.<format>.<annotation>` or `@ws.<format>.<annotation>` using the formatter name.
+In addition, provided header values in the `websocket` or `ws` section are also used to derived values from.

+The following generic implementation specifics are included:

+- **parse:** Data is parsed generically
+  - Parsing is based on formatter specific wildcard annotations on operation level (static) or operation parameter level (dynamic), if available.
+  - CDS operation (action or function) is derived from generic annotation `@websocket.<format>.name` or `@ws.<format>.name`.
+  - Operation identification is based on the formatter identifier (default `name`) on event data, that can be specified per formatter.
+  - Data is passed further as-is, in case no CDS annotations are present for format
+- **compose:** Data is composed generically
+  - First data is composed based on headers, if available
+  - Subsequently, formatter specific wildcard annotations on event level (static) or event element level (dynamic) are processed

 ### Connect & Disconnect